chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 {{< warning >}}

-Chef Server deployed and running with Automate will require license too.
+The Chef Server deployed and running with Automate will also require a license.
 The Chef Automate license will cover the Chef Server license.

 {{< /warning >}}